markusmoenig/Eldiron/docs/docs/creator/project_tree.md

 In the game section you can select:

 - **Settings**.
 Edit your game settings, see all supported settings in the [reference](../reference/configuration).
+- **World / Visual Scripting**.
+Edit graph-based world/global logic.
+- **World / Eldrin Scripting**.
+Edit text-based world/global logic.
 - **Authoring**.
 Edit global text-adventure and authoring behavior like startup text and sector description policies, see [Authoring Configuration](../configuration/authoring).
 - **Rules**.
 Edit project-wide gameplay rules and formulas in a TOML-based data editor, see [Rules](../rules).
 - **Locales**.
 Edit shared localization tables like `[en]` and `[de]` in a TOML-based data editor, see [Localization](../localization).
 - **Audio FX**.
 Edit generated micro sound effects in a TOML-based data editor with built-in preview, see [Audio](../audio).
 - **Debug Log**.
 Displays state during game play, important especially to diagnose server startup or runtime errors.
 Shown by default after starting the game server.

+Use the **world** scripts for global state that should survive across regions, and use the **region** scripts for state and behavior local to one map.

 For editing per-sector, per-linedef, per-entity, and per-item narrative metadata inside regions, see [Authoring](./authoring).